JMiller7334/IronJournal-Code-Samples/README.md

 ### Component Models:

 - Encapsulate logic for moderate to large-sized UI components.
-- Act as a combination of a view and ViewModel to reduce the size of both the view and the ViewModel.
+- Act as a combination of a view and ViewModel for specific UI elements to reduce the size of both the view and the ViewModel.
 - Many components are reusable across multiple screens.